-Software development is a constantly evolving field.
-As new data becomes available, or new technologies are introduced, old assumptions need to be rethought and even overturned.
+Software development is an evolving field.
+As new data and technologies become available, old assumptions need to be rethought and overturned.
 This means that, in future, there will be an expansive range of jobs within this field.
-Read on to learn more about what software development involves, how to get into the field as a student and the skills you need to excel as a software developer.

-Software development is the process of designing, building and maintaining applications that use software to solve business problems.
-A software systems developer creates new computer software or modifies existing systems, working with a team in a team-based environment.
+Software development is the design, building and maintenance of software applications.
+Software systems developers create computer software or modify existing systems.
+They work with a team in a team-based environment.

 If you’re considering a career in software development, the opportunities are endless.
-You can work on autonomous vehicles, clean energy, renewable energy and battery storage, automotive safety and security, artificial intelligence, home automation systems and many more exciting projects.
+You can work on autonomous vehicles, clean, renewable energy and battery storage.
+You can also look at automotive safety and security, artificial intelligence, home automation systems and many more exciting projects.

 Software developers can find employment working on their own or with other programmers.
-Some work independently as freelancers, while others prefer to work for a specific company or organization.
+Some work as freelancers, while others prefer to work for companies or organizations.
 Consider which is best for your career aspirations and lifestyle.
-Statistically, most software developers are employed at computer companies that create software for business use and personal use (including Microsoft).
+Software developers work at companies creating business and personal software, such as Microsoft.

-One of the main challenges that students face is finding not just any job, but a position with a stable future where they will be able to make use of what they have learnt.
-The best way to do this is to get into the right tracks early on and ensure that you are taking every valuable opportunity that comes your way.
-As an undergraduate student, you could participate in events/cohorts with the Stemette Society, complete online courses (such as the ones listed below) and formal qualifications in the field e.g. a degree or apprenticeship.
-The highest-ranking universities offering relevant degrees include the Imperial College London, the University of Cambridge, and the University of Edinburgh.
+One of the main challenges students face is finding a stable position.
+The best way to do this is to get on the right track early and ensure that you take every opportunity that comes your way.
+As an undergraduate, you can take part in events/cohorts with the Stemette Society.
+You can also complete online courses (such as the ones listed below) or formal qualifications in the field.
+The highest-ranking universities offer relevant degrees.
+These are Imperial College London, the University of Cambridge, and the University of Edinburgh.

 The software development career path offers infinite scope for expansion.
-You’re never short of new programming languages, frameworks and tools, but to truly make the most of them all you must build on top of them.
+You’re never short of new programming languages, frameworks and tools.

-Encouragement from a female software developer for other women and non-binary people interested in STEAM: “Science and technology have no gender.”
+A female software developer stated, “Science and technology have no gender.”